Faboid/WPF-MVVM-Application/README.md

 # WPF-MVVM-Application

-A template for creating a .Net WPF Application using the MVVM architecture.
+A template for creating a .NET WPF Application using the MVVM architecture.

-Provides base commands(sync & async), a base viewmodel and error view model(to be used in a composite fashion), and an index view & viewmodel that shows how to wire everything up.
+Provides a ready-to-use DI container, base commands(sync & async), a base viewmodel and error view model(to be used in a composite fashion), and an index view & viewmodel that shows how to wire everything up.
+An integrated notification system is used to send messages to the user, but, unlike with MessageBox.Show(), the thread doesn't stop for an answer.

-An integrated notification system is used to send messages to the user, but, unlike MessageBox.Show(), the thread doesn't stop for an answer.
+The custom components and many base controls have a default style set, but they can be set to default by deleting the styles in ../Styles, deleting the references in App.xaml, and deleting the few scattered hardcoded references.

 ## Usage:
 1. Clone the repo to your computer.